kailash-manasarovar/statement/docs/timeline/2026/july.md

 - And the other agent lady who I love sitting in between this VIP man and his wife and our classmate spat out her tea!
 - It was hilarious.
 - So, a positive result of my Bali stay was I have been thinking about May 2024's events more closely, and remembering even more weird things, and realizing that I was probably sedated and raped for most of that week with my employer, crypto-giant [Polygon Labs](https://polygon.technology/about).
+- I made a lot of updates to the statement in Bali.
 - And I have to wonder who's turn it's been on their other off-sites since then, and before too, and whether this is now an industry expectation: *rape the female colleague you hate on our off-sites... she'll never know!!!! ... and if she does find out, don't worry, we'll make sure the secret services silence her*.
 - Do you think they add it to job ads and specs, *special events* maybe, like they say at the swingers club in Dénia?

 ### Another criminal is brought around the world for viewing

-- This time, they bring [Rene from Australia](../2001-to-2010/2003.md#turtles); I've literally just remembered her and written about her, it's a few days after.
+- This time, they bring [Rene from Australia](../2001-to-2010/2003.md#turtles); I've literally just remembered her at the turtle beach, and written about the strange incident with her in 2003 just two or three days before.
 - It's only a short hop to Australia so they could have hauled her out quite easily, especially if she was in prison which is likely.
 - She's sitting with an agent by the pool one afternoon when I turn up.
 - She keeps the towel over her face.